abcdrk/dolu-dolu-anadolu/README.md

 # geography-question-answering
-This project is a question answering system for Turkish geography questions.
+This is a geography question answering system in Turkish.